Ernest Untermann: Socialist years

 Untermann was the first American translator of Karl Marx's Das Kapital, beginning work on the massive project in the spring of 1905 while living on a chicken farm in Orlando, Florida and completing translations of volumes 2 and 3 for Kerr in 1907 and 1909, respectively.
 He also translated other socialist works for an American audience, including the memoirs of Wilhelm Liebknecht and August Bebel as well as The Origin of the Family, Private Property, and the State, by Frederick Engels.
 In addition to translations from German and Italian, Untermann wrote original works on Economics and Natural History.
-Untermann's books included Science and Revolution (1905), The World's Revolutions (1906), Marxian Economics: A Popular Introduction to the Three Volumes of Marx's Capital (1907).
+His books included Science and Revolution (1905), The World's Revolutions (1906), and Marxian Economics: A Popular Introduction to the Three Volumes of Marx's Capital (1907).